Is 3 days in New York enough?

 Greenwich Village

 This Greenwich Village 2-hour tour goes through the neighborhood in depth.
-It starts at 1:30 pm so it is perfect timing in terms of this itinerary.
+It starts at 1:30 pm which works perfectly for the purpose of this New York in 3 days itinerary.

 Washington Square Park

-Close to Greenwich Village and on your way to Little Italy, this is a nice park with a marble arch and an assembly place for artists and bohemians and for families with children.
+Close to Greenwich Village and on your way to Little Italy, this is a nice place to stop for a short time.

 Little Italy